 Sanofi Genzyme Community Relations and Education, or CoRe, Managers are dedicated to helping others in the hemophilia community.

-CoRe Managers are parents, advocates, friends, and people with hemophilia who understand and appreciate the community’s needs.
+CoRe Managers are advocates and people with decades of experience in Hemophilia who understand and appreciate the community’s needs.

 Your CoRe prioritizes face-to-face conversations to get to know you.
 They’re just a call, text, or email away.